-By solving (36) with the sample values g, a can be computed if the variable aperture sampling matrix $\mathcal{D}v$ is invertable.
-If $\mathcal{D}v$ is not invertable, then a cannot be precisely computed, and thus, the signal cannot be exactly reconstructed from the samples.
-In this case, approximate solution methods must be used, e.g., [9] and [13].
+By solving Eq.
+37 with the sample values \mathbf{g} , \mathbf{a} can be computed if the variable aperture sampling matrix \mathcal{D}v is invertable.
+If \mathcal{D}v is not invertable, then \mathbf{a} cannot be precisely computed and so the signal cannot be exactly reconstructed from the samples.
+In this case approximate solution methods must be used, e.g., [9][13].

-The matrix $\mathcal{D}v$ is invertable if and only if it has full column rank, which depends on the relationship of the apertures as shifted to the sampling location.
+The matrix \mathcal{D}v is invertable if only if it has full column rank, which depends on the relationship of the apertures as shifted to the sampling location.
 Including the apertures generally does not change the sampling rank.
-In numerical experiments described in the following, we have found that the apertures often improve the condition number compared with the ideal aperture matrix, i.e., they tend to regularize the sampling matrix.
-However, this is not always the case: some aperture functions and samplings do not result in a full-rank $\mathcal{D}v$ .
-At present, we do not have a general analytic method for specifying such cases and must rely on numerical tests.
+In numerical experiments described below we have found that the apertures often improve the condition number compared to the ideal-aperture matrix, i.e., they tend to regularize the sampling matrix.
+However, this is not always the case: some aperture functions and samplings do not result in a full-rank \mathcal{D}v .
+At present we do not have a general analytic method for specifying such cases and must rely on numerical tests.
 We hope to complete a more detailed exploration of the relationship between the variable apertures and the sampling locations in a future paper.

-As in the 1-D case, reconstruction of the 2-D signal f from irregular variable aperture samples is a two-step process.
-Assuming $\mathcal{D}v$ is full rank, the equivalent regular sampling representation a is first computed from the irregular samples by solving (36).
-The reconstructed signal is then computed using (28).
+As in the one-dimensional case, reconstruction of the two-dimensional signal f from irregular variable aperture samples is a two-step process.
+Assuming \mathcal{D}v is full-rank, the equivalent regular sampling representation a is first computed from the irregular samples by solving Eq.
+37. The reconstructed signal is then computed using Eq.
+29.

-D. Two-Dimensional Sampling Considerations
+3.4 Two-dimensional Sampling Considerations

-As previously noted, while cubic lattice sampling can ensure a full-sampling matrix in 2-D sampling, there is no guarantee that an arbitrary 2-D sampling is full rank.
-To help provide insight into how often an arbitrary 2-D sampling does not result in a full-rank sampling matrix, we conduct a Monte Carlo experiment.
-For simplicity, we set $M = M_1 = M_2$ and $N = N_1 = N_2$ .
-Two cases for the aperture function were considered: an ideal aperture (a $\delta$ function) and a realistic fixed aperture.
-The latter is a 2-D Hann window of extent M centered at the sample location.
-The experiment also evaluates the effect of "excess" samples when the number of samples $R_s$ is greater than the minimum number R required for reconstruction.
+As previously noted, while cubic lattice sampling can ensure a full-sampling matrix in twodimensional sampling, there is no guarantee that an arbitrary two-dimensional sampling is full-rank.
+To help provide insight into how often an arbitrary two-dimensional sampling does not result in a full-rank sampling matrix, we conduct a Monte Carlo experiment.
+For simplicity, we set $M = M_1 = M_2$ and $N = N_1 = N_2$.
+Two cases for the aperture function were considered: an ideal aperture (a δ function) and a realistic fixed aperture.
+The latter is a two-dimensional Hann window of extent M centered at the sample location.
+The experiment also evaluates the effect of "excess" samples when the number of samples R_s is greater than the minimum number R required for reconstruction.

-While cases for small M and d can be reasonably exhaustively tested, this is not practical for larger values; thus, to generate this plot for each case and set of parameters, several thousand different realizations of sets of $R_s$ distinct sample locations were randomly generated.
+While cases for small M and d can be reasonably exhaustively tested, this is not practical for larger values, so to generate this plot for each case and set of parameters, several thousand different realizations of sets of R_s distinct sample locations were randomly generated.
 The sample locations were uniformly distributed over the possible locations.
-For each realization, the rank of the sampling matrix $\mathcal{D}v$ was numerically determined, and the percentage of full rank matrices was computed.
-The results are summarized in Fig. 3.
+For